TryoSag/202204-final-front/README.md

 Front-end React app, made with typescript and styled components, full tested and build to work with a API and manage a list of Pets and their information, with two user tiers.

-Tier User: Only have the acces to the list and pets information Tier Admin: They have the same access as users and can also create, edit and delete the pets.
+Tier User: Only have the acces to the list and pets information.
+Tier Admin: They have the same access as users and can also create, edit and delete the pets.

 ### App components